 Taking the course grounded me in good bicycling techniques and also started me on a long journey of bicycling as well as teaching and advocating for bicycling.
 At the end of the course (May 17, 1981) we each received an Effective Cyclist certificate.
 Today LAW is known as the League of American Bicyclists (LAB) and they offer Smart Cycling that teaches bicycling skills through certified instructors.

-Attended League of American Wheelmen GEAR Rally – Charlotte, NC – June 10-13, 1982 [link to writeup]
+June 10-13 – Attended League of American Wheelmen GEAR Rally – Charlotte, NC

-Attended League of American Wheelmen GEAR UP Rally – Dayton, OH – July 3-5, 1982 [link to writeup]
+July 3-5 – Attended League of American Wheelmen GEAR UP Rally – Dayton, OH

 This article came out (Nov 5, 1982) a day before my 32nd birthday.
 I was biking everywhere, didn’t have a car at the time.
 Reporter (Betty Lynn Compton) contacted me for a story cause I was the town’s crazy bike guy.